 Terms of reference

 Each committee reports on its activities in the governance section of the Thames Water Annual Report.
-All committees are chaired by Independent Non-Executive Directors who comprise the majority of each committee’s membership.
-Committee members have been selected due to their relevant knowledge and experience to enable them to challenge and contribute as required.
+All committees other than the Nomination Committee are chaired by Independent Non-Executive Directors, who comprise the majority of each committee’s membership, except the Nomination and Remuneration committees.
+No Executive Director is a member of any committee.

 Board effectiveness and transparency